justinmimbs/elm-date-extra/README.md

 -- Ok <5 August 2016, 23:00, UTC>
 ```

-Create a date from a [specified](http://package.elm-lang.org/packages/justinmimbs/elm-date-extra/latest/Date-Extra#fromSpec)
-day, time of day, and time offset.
+Create a date from a [specified][fromSpec] day, time of day, and time offset.

 ```elm
 Date.fromSpec